 • rewarding those organisations already working hard to increase workplace cycling

 • providing a tool to help improve a sustainable travel plan

-We will support you through each stage of the award process.
-We will even provide you with resources to boost cycling further, including:
+We will support you through each stage of the award process and provide you with resources to boost cycling further.

 The step-by-step Cycle Friendly Employer process